milos-ljubinkovic/milos-ljubinkovic.github.io/_posts/2024-01-22-self-serve-gitlab.md

 We will name our stack: `stack-$CI_COMMIT_REF_SLUG` which will resolve in gitlab runner to the slug of the current branch branch if the trigger for the pipeline is a commit.
 And we will setup rules so that `create` can't trigger on the master branch and requires a manual step on other branches, and that updating the master branch stack requires a manual confirmation and is automatic on all other branches.

+We use the same slug variable to name our Gitlab CICD environment.
+This allow us later have a handy overview of all gitlab deployed environments, and to specify permissions on environment level.[^1]

 ```yaml
 create-stack:
     stage: deploy
     image: registry.gitlab.com/gitlab-org/cloud-deploy/aws-base:latest